IBM/aspera-cli/README.md

 This is a Ruby Gem that provides a command line with the following features:

 * Supports all Aspera server products
-* configuration file for products URLs and credentials
+* configuration file for products URLs and credentials (and any parameter)
 * FASP transfer agent can be: FaspManager (local ascp), or Connect Client, or a transfer node
 * transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes
 * allows transfers from products to products, essentially at node level